 The primary features found to correlate to 1/KM are metrics of protein packing without the ligand present (i.e. a minimal number of voids).
 All of these packing features are positively correlated to 1/KM, meaning that, in BglB, a decrease in structural packing (i.e. a higher packing value) around the catalytic residues and protein results in a lower KM.
 A tightly packed enzyme without voids would likely result in pre-ordering of the active site.
 Therefore this correlation is consistent with BglB requiring a pre-ordered active site for efficient substrate binding, and potentially catalysis.
 (22) To further support this proposed classical lock-and-key mechanism, the observed root mean square deviation (RMSD) between the crystal structures of the apo (2O9P) and transition state analogue–bound (2JIE) forms of BglB is < 0.2 Å. It is important to note that KM is a complex kinetic constant and not necessarily correlated to substrate binding (i.e. Kd).
 Furthermore, the relationship between KM and Kd may change between mutants.
-However, KM is the generally the functional parameter of interest when modulating enzymes and therefore the ability to predictively model KM is of significant interest.
+However, KM is the generally the functional parameter of interest and therefore the ability to predictively model KM is of significant interest.
 Still, future efforts focused on studying the temperature dependence of activity as well as obtaining structural and more detailed mechanistic information for a subset of mutants with a range of packing metrics will be needed in order to elucidate the detailed molecular mechanism of the discovered relationship between KM, Kd, and structural packing in BglB.

 The features selected by the algorithm as predictive of kcat include a count of polar contacts, consistent with mechanistic studies that indicate BglB stabilizes the positive charge on the oxocarbenium ion in the proposed transition state.
 (23) Another primary featured selected as a predictor of kcat by the elastic net algorithm is a ligand burial term (change in solvent accessible surface area on binding) which is consistent with the stabilization of the transition state and catalysis through tight interface packing and shape complementarity.
 In addition, these features will all have a significant effect on the electrostatic environment of the enzyme active site, and are consistent with effects observed for R240A and E222A on catalysis.
 However, similar to the analysis of KM, the rate-limiting step for BglB under these experimental conditions with this substrate is not known.
-As the rate limiting step may change between mutants further studies on the detailed kinetic parameters of the native enzyme and mutants will likely provide further insight into the determinants of function and key structural factors required for high turnover rates.
+As the rate limiting step may change between mutants, further studies on the detailed kinetic parameters of the native enzyme and mutants will likely provide further insight into the determinants of function and key structural factors required for high turnover rates.

 In BglB, the most informative feature predicting kcat/KM is the calculated hydrogen bonding energy of the substrate.
 The identification of this feature by the machine learning algorithm indicates the importance of protein-ligand hydrogen bond interactions.
 Hydrogen-bonding interactions are exceptionally important for the enzyme-catalyzed reaction, as noted for the Q19A mutation.
 Strong hydrogen bonding interactions between the protein and substrate are likely of the utmost importance for optimally positioning the substrate and the protein sidechains to enable catalysis ("orbital steering").
-(24) This is consistent with the hydrogen bonding energy being selected by machine learning as a feature of primary importance for high catalytic efficiency.
+(24) This is consistent with the hydrogen bonding energy being selected by machine learning as a feature of primary importance for catalytic efficiency.